bdeweygit/unity-swiftui/README.md

 ### Unity Project

-- [**NativeStateManager.cs**](UnityProject/Assets/Scripts/NativeStateManager.cs): Class for receiving and storing native state data.
+- [**NativeStateManager.cs**](UnityProject/Assets/Scripts/NativeStateManager.cs): Class for receiving and storing native state.
-- [**RootBehavior.cs**](UnityProject/Assets/Scripts/RootBehavior.cs): Script that renders content - a cube and a spotlight - reacting to state updates and touch events.
+- [**RootBehavior.cs**](UnityProject/Assets/Scripts/RootBehavior.cs): Script that renders sample scene - cube and spotlight - reacting to state updates and touch events.
-- [**NativeState.h**](UnityProject/Assets/Plugins/iOS/NativeState.h), [**NativeState.m**](UnityProject/Assets/Plugins/iOS/NativeState.m): Plugin enabling flow of state data from native Swift to Unity C#.
+- [**NativeState.h**](UnityProject/Assets/Plugins/iOS/NativeState.h), [**NativeState.m**](UnityProject/Assets/Plugins/iOS/NativeState.m): Plugin enabling flow of state from native Swift to Unity C#.
 - [**UnityFramework.modulemap**](UnityProject/Assets/Plugins/iOS/UnityFramework.modulemap): Custom modulemap for plugin interoperability with Swift.
 - [**PostProcessBuild.cs**](UnityProject/Assets/Editor/PostProcessBuild.cs): Script automating integration of Unity generated Xcode project.

 ## Known issues
 - After building Unity project, Xcode workspace may not always reflect latest files and be unable to build.
-Close and reopen workspace to fix this bad state.
+Close and reopen workspace to fix this.
 - When running while attached to Xcode, there may be some noticeable delay between device orientation change and UI layout.
 There should be no such delay when running detached.